 In contrast, non-ablative lasers like Fraxel or IPL come with minimal downtime.
 You might notice some light redness or minor swelling for a day or two, but it’s usually mild enough that you can return to your daily activities right away.
 Many people schedule these treatments during their lunch break.
 Your provider will help you understand the specific recovery timeline for your chosen procedure.

-Essential Aftercare Tips
+Essential Tips for Post-Treatment Care

 Great results begin even before your appointment.
 Your provider will likely ask you to avoid direct sun exposure and tanning for at least two weeks leading up to your treatment.
 You may also need to pause certain skincare products, like retinoids, to prepare your skin.
 After your session, the focus shifts to gentle care.
 You’ll need to keep the treated area clean and well-moisturized with products recommended by your specialist.
 The single most important rule of aftercare is sun protection.
 Your new skin will be very sensitive, so applying a broad-spectrum sunscreen daily is non-negotiable to protect the results and prevent new damage.

-Handling Potential Side Effects
+How to Manage Potential Side Effects

 It’s completely normal to experience some redness, swelling, and mild discomfort for a few days after your laser treatment.
 This is a sign that your skin’s natural healing process has kicked in, which is exactly what we want.
 The laser creates a controlled injury to the skin, signaling your body to produce new collagen and rejuvenate the area.
 While very rare, more significant side effects like changes in skin color, scarring, or infection can occur, but these risks are minimized when you work with an experienced provider and follow your aftercare instructions to the letter.
 Open communication with your specialist ensures any concerns are addressed right away, keeping your skin safe and your recovery on track.